Perfume (Britney Spears song): Music video

 Rachel McRady from Us Weekly noted that the video "is a bit more stripped down than Brit's fantastical iconic videos like "Oops!
 I Did It Again" and her new dance hit "Work B**ch."."
 Billboard's Chris Payne praised the director for staying true to the lyrical content, weaving a tale of jealousy and an ill-fated engagement ring along with the "contemplative" song.
 He finished the review saying "It's a video that captures the highs of a passionate relationship, but also plenty of the lows, which define it in the end.".
 Writing for MTV, Jocelyn Vena said that the video is probably one of Spears's most theatrical video in years.
-However, Gregory E. Miller from New York Post was critical with Spears's fragrance product placement in the video, writing: "She wouldn't actually be so shameless as to put that product placement [for her fragrances] in her video for a song called 'Perfume', would she?
-Oh, yes, she would."

 Director's cut

 On December 5, Kahn tweeted that the final version of the video is "extremely different" from the original edit, adding: "Don't get me wrong.
 Official cut is still cool, I think.
 [I] Just love my original edit".
-On December 10, 2013, Khan tweeted: "Britney's performance is unbelievable.
-A true artist in it.
-Game changer.".
-Following this, a Spears fan tweeted a link to a Petition urging RCA to release the director's cut; the petion's goal is to reach 1,000 signatures.
+Following this, a Spears fan tweeted a link to a Petition urging RCA to release the director's cut; the petition's goal is to reach 1,000 signatures.
 Khan approved of the petition by re-tweeting it.
 Following the video's release, the director tweeted that his director's cut is a minute longer and had a very shocking ending, and called it "Breaking Badney".
 In an interview with VideoStatic, Khan mentioned the director's cut again, stating:

 "It sucks, especially since my director's cut is an entirely different video.
 The released edit is missing half of the story and all of the editorial structure. [...]
 I guess people still like the video because of the gritty look which feels different, and the twist of the second girl in the second act.
 A narrative in two identical parts is still a solid idea even in compromised form.
 But it's such a faint reflection of the real narrative with broken execution and far less ambition.
 If they liked the weak version, I'd bet they'd love the strong one.
 No one knows what they're missing, and they're missing a lot".